NCCUCS-PLSM/mqtt-demo/README.md

-# MQTT Python Demo
+# MQTT Demo

-This is a Python demostration of MQTT protocol.
+This is a demostration of MQTT protocol.
+To give a brief illustration, this README is only about Python version demo.
+Other language version are the same as Python's version.

 For Java version you can visit [this](https://github.com/cfliao/2015-mqtt-java-client) project.

 For JavaScript version, please checkout [npm](https://www.npmjs.com/package/mqtt) project.

+For Scala version, please checkout [here](https://github.com/prabeesh/MQTTScalaClient).

 # Prerequisite